neurosnap/robodux/docs/README.md

 Reducers are database tables (or indexes) and operating on those tables should have a consistent API for managing them.

-`robodux` has created three slice helpers that cover ~90% of the logic and data structures needed to build and scale your state.
+`robodux` has a few slice helpers that cover ~90% of the logic and data structures needed to build and scale your state.

 These are one-line functions that create action types, action creators, and